vazw/Binance_fapi_TV_webhook/README.md

 5. FREEBALANCE	= Min balance for trade(Bot will Halted if FREEBALANCE < Equity)
 6. SECRET_KEY	= your passphrase form tradingview signal
 7. ORDER_ENABLE = "TRUE" = Enable Bots "FALSE" = Disable Bots
-8. ReOpenOrder	= "on" = book order again if order not filled or fail "off" = disable
 # YouTube tutorial on how to use this code (Thai)
 https://youtu.be/t3AOdg9QPiI
 ### mod and dev by DR.AKN